Winter storms have brought snow, ice and dangerously low temperatures to Texas, Oklahoma and Louisiana. Here's how to help.

 Looking for more guidance on how to thank a DAF donor?
 This article includes tips and a customizable template you can download.

 Fidelity Charitable will generally use the contact information on file with the IRS to reach you, information provided by the recommending donor, or information you have provided us over the phone directly to include in our records.
-The best way to help ensure that we can reach you with any questions would be to provide us a preferred contact email address and phone number by calling 1-800-952-4438 prompt 4.
+The best way to help ensure that we can reach you with any questions would be to provide us a preferred contact email address and phone number by calling 800-952-4438, option 4, Monday–Friday from 8:30 a.m.–6:30 p.m.
+ET.

-Fidelity Charitable grants are generally recommended by individual donors using donor-advised funds (Giving Account).
+Fidelity Charitable grants are recommended by donors using a donor-advised fund (the Giving Account), typically an individual or corporate philanthropy team.
 A donor makes a contribution to Fidelity Charitable to establish a Giving Account.
 The donor can then recommend grants to IRS-qualified 501(c)(3) public charities.
 Fidelity Charitable does not accept applications for funding.
 Nonprofits should work directly with their donors who use donor-advised funds to discuss giving opportunities and needs.
 We recommend specifically naming donor-advised funds on your website as a way to support your organization, right alongside using a credit card or other form of online payment.
 If you would like to make it easier for Fidelity Charitable donors to recommend grants to your nonprofit directly from your website, consider adding the DAF Direct widget to your website.

 Electronic Funds Transfer is the fastest, safest, and most direct way to receive grants from Fidelity Charitable.
 When you sign up your nonprofit for Fidelity Charitable’s Electronic Funds Transfer (EFT) program, grants will be directly deposited in your nonprofit’s bank account—no trips to the post office or bank needed.
 You’ll receive the same donor information as you would with a paper check.
 Enrollment is easy.

-You can begin the enrollment process by filling out this online form (recommended).
-This is the fastest way to process your enrollment.
+You can begin the enrollment process by filling out this online form.